haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/staging.md

 github_link: extension-dev-guide/staging.md
 ---

 Staging functionality enables you to create scheduled campaigns, manage campaigns on dashboard and manipulate each future store object update.
-Moreover, you can preview a {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} during the future campaign.
+Moreover, you can preview a {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} during the future campaign.

 The functionality is distributed between staging modules.
 The [Magento_Staging模块]({{ page.baseurl }}/mrg/ee/Staging.html) is a framework for the staging functionality, and other staging modules are extensions for the existing Magento modules.
 You can read about each staging {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} in a corresponding topic: